TiagoVentura/GetIRdata/README.md

 ## Usage

 `GetIRdata` is quite simple to use.
-The package contains only three functions, with each of them with few arguments.
-The logic for the three function is the same: one should add a character argument to specify which dataset, or type of merge data, one wants to save in the .globalenvironment.
+The package contains only three functions, each of them with few arguments.
+The logic for the three functions is the same: one should add a character argument to specify which dataset, or type of merge data, one wants to save in the R .globalenvironment.

 - **Saving the PolityIV data.**